 This also can apply to other joints such as the hip and lower back.
 Without muscle support, there isn’t much to lessen the stress to the joint and the tissues inside of the joint.

 Contrary to popular belief, exercise is actually good for your joints and cartilage.
 The right exercise will not cause more damage!
 Find out more about the benefits here.

 What’s the best way to get stronger?
 Start finding ways you can move without flaring up your pain.

-Give this full body, arthritis friendly routine a try!
+If you want to test out a similar workout, give this full body, arthritis friendly routine a try!